Guilt and Shame

 Real vs Ideal Self

-Guilt and shame are self-conscious emotions that are deeply rooted in self-reflection and self-evaluation.
+Guilt and shame are two distinct self-conscious emotions that are deeply rooted in self-reflection and self-evaluation.
 They lead us to think about our actions as they relate to our values and beliefs, and cause us to compare our actual everyday self against our ideal version of ourself (Miceli, 2018).

-Both serve to impact our perception of responsibility, influence our self-esteem, and elicit feelings of distress over the transgressions we make.
+These emotions serve to impact our perception of responsibility, influence our self-esteem, and elicit feelings of distress over the transgressions we make.
 Guilt and shame have been shown to cause one another, and often occur at the same time (Miceli, 2018).

 Guilt and shame both involve comparing ourselves to others and cause apprehension about our social standing and relationships with those around us.
 They create negative thoughts and feelings about ourselves when a social, cultural or self-imposed moral, rule or standard is broken.
 If we take actions that make us feel guilty, we begin to feel shameful.
 If we hold onto shame internally, we are more likely to respond to social situations with feelings of guilt (Weiner, 2010).